 For your consideration:

-As pool owners we all know that the freezing temperatures and loss of power has caused major damage around the DFW metroplex.
+ORIGINAL MESSAGE: As pool owners we all know that the freezing temperatures and loss of power has caused major damage around the DFW metroplex.
 The damage reaches further than local pools and has impacted region wide.
 This has created a sudden rush for parts and whole goods to repair freeze damaged pool equipment.
 Put simply most parts are not available.
 This includes but is not limited to pump lids, filter pump bodies, filter tank housings, heater manifolds, booster pump bodies, valves, etc. Whole goods are mostly out of stock at the moment.
 This is not just for Southlake Pools but industry wide.

 I have spoken with several local friendly competitors and we are all in the same situation.